tfwu/iVMCL-Release/README.md

 # iVMCL-Release

-It is built on the great python libraries: [MMCV](https://github.com/open-mmlab/mmcv) (commit fe83261) and [MMDetection](https://github.com/open-mmlab/mmdetection).
+It is mainly built on two great python and PyTorch libraries: [MMCV](https://github.com/open-mmlab/mmcv) (commit fe83261, 10/01/2020) and [MMDetection](https://github.com/open-mmlab/mmdetection) (commit 5b18b94, 10/01/2020).

+It also uses codes from the great [PyToch Image Models](https://github.com/rwightman/pytorch-image-models) Github repo.

 It includes official PyTorch implementations of

-- [AOGNets](https://openaccess.thecvf.com/content_CVPR_2019/papers/Li_AOGNets_Compositional_Grammatical_Architectures_for_Deep_Learning_CVPR_2019_paper.pdf) (CVPR2019) for image classification in ImageNet-1000 and object detection and semantic segmentation in MS-COCO.
+- [x] [AOGNets](https://openaccess.thecvf.com/content_CVPR_2019/papers/Li_AOGNets_Compositional_Grammatical_Architectures_for_Deep_Learning_CVPR_2019_paper.pdf) (CVPR2019) for image classification in ImageNet-1000 and object detection and semantic segmentation in MS-COCO.
 See the previous implementation at [AOGNet-V2](https://github.com/iVMCL/AOGNet-v2).
-- [Attention Normalization](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123620069.pdf)(ECCV2020) for image classification in ImageNet-1000 and object detection and semantic segmentation in MS-COCO.
-See the previous implementation at [AttentiveNorm_Detection](https://github.com/iVMCL/AttentiveNorm_Detection).
+- [x] [Attentive Normalization](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123620069.pdf)(ECCV2020) for image classification in ImageNet-1000 and object detection and semantic segmentation in MS-COCO.
+See the previous implementation at [AttentiveNorm_Detection](https://github.com/iVMCL/AttentiveNorm_Detection) based on MMDetection v1.x.
+- [] [Interpretable R-CNN](https://openaccess.thecvf.com/content_ICCV_2019/papers/Wu_Towards_Interpretable_Object_Detection_by_Unfolding_Latent_Structures_ICCV_2019_paper.pdf) (ICCV2019) for object detection in PASCAL VOC07 and MS-COCO.
+To be released a.s.a.p.
+Please stay tuned.

 ## Model Zoo